 Cyber Surety personnel are the IT specialists of the Air Force.
 They do all the things a civilian IT specialist does.
 Such duties include monitoring, evaluating, and maintaining systems, policies, and procedures.
 Their work helps to protect clients, networks, data/voice systems, and databases from unauthorized activity.

 It includes identifying potential cybersecurity threats and managing security violations.
 There are specific protocols these airmen are responsible for; they manage the overall Information Assurance (IA) program to include communications security (COMSEC), emissions security (EMSEC), and computer security (COMPUSEC) programs.

 The Air Force categorizes this job as Air Force Specialty Code (AFSC) 3D0X3.
 The position is open for enlisted members and has the opportunity to advance through promotion depending on staffing requirements,

 A crucial part of this job involves identifying IA weaknesses and making tweaks and recommendations for improvements.
 This means monitoring policy and compliance and recommending IT security controls.
-Cyber surety specialists also audit and enforce compliance initiatives, and looks into security incidents, conducting IT forensic investigations.
+Cyber surety specialists also audit and enforce compliance initiatives, and look into security incidents, conducting IT forensic investigations.
 And they keep up to date on the latest cybersecurity best practices.

 After basic training and Airmen's Week, airmen in this job spend 50 days in technical school at Keesler Air Force Base in Mississippi.
 After tech school, these airmen report to their permanent duty assignment, where they are entered into 5-level (technician) upgrade training.